mfractor/mfractor.github.io/docs/tutorials/xamarin-forms/mvvm-navigation.md

 We assume the following:

  * A Xamarin Studio 6.0 installation.
- * MFractor 2 installed into Xamarin Studio.
+ * MFractor installed into Xamarin Studio.
 Install it here: www.mfractor.com/download
- * A familarity with the Xamarin.Forms; particularly building UIs with Xaml and the Model – View – View Model design pattern.
+ * A familiarity with the Xamarin.Forms; particularly building UIs with Xaml and the Model – View – View Model design pattern.
  * The MFractor For Xamarin.Forms sample project downloaded and open in Xamarin Studio.

 ##Views, Code Behind classes and ViewModels